 On 24 August Cosatu and Saftu organised a National Shutdown.
 They promised it would be the start of a campaign of rolling mass action.
-The indefinite public sector strike can lay the foundation for that promise to be kept.
-The federation’s leaders should be lobbied to initiate this.
-In support of demands against any and all retrenchments and for inflation-proof pay increases across the economy, private sector workers could be mobilised laying foundations for a general strike.
-This is not just a public sector battle.
+So far that promise has not been kept.
+The federation’s leaders should be lobbied to initiate this campaign now alongside a public sector general strike.
+In support of demands against any and all retrenchments (2,000 have been threatened at miner Sibanye) and for inflation-proof pay increases across the economy, private sector workers could be mobilised laying foundations for a general strike.
+This battle is not just about wages but the right to collective bargaining.
 Where the government leads the private sector will follow.

 The struggle over public sector pay, and the attack on collective bargaining that is going hand-in-hand with it, poses fundamental political questions about how society is run and in whose interests.
 The working class can only answer these with its own independent programme and organisations.
 Workers are increasingly drawing this conclusion.
-Under the pressure of its members Cosatu resolved to debate their alliance with the ANC at a special congress in 2023.
+Under the pressure of its members Cosatu will debate their alliance with the ANC at a special congress next year.
 There is a growing mood amongst Cosatu members to break ties.
 This is an urgent task.
-But following the Cosatu congress, the leaders in effect reversed the congress decision by putting their support behind Ramaphosa and the ANC for the 2024 elections.
-The leadership of Fedusa, Cosatu and Sadtu have in reality mimicked the contempt for democracy the ANC is demonstrating into their union.
+The Cosatu leaders’ desperation to defend the ANC alliance has made them reluctant to respond decisively to the attacks on public sector pay.
+These attacks are in their third year but only now is the question of strike action being placed on the table.

 However, simply breaking ties with the ANC is not enough.
 The “independence” of Saftu and Fedusa has not placed them in a meaningfully stronger position to fight the attacks on pay and collective bargaining.
 For this it is necessary to open a political front in the class struggle.
 This can only mean the unions leading the creation of a socialist mass workers party that challenges the ANC, and all the other capitalist parties, at the ballot box.